 Smaller Number Of Reps

-As we already mentioned earlier, our goal is hypertrophy and especially the hypertrophy of those muscle fibres that have the largest growth potential.
+As we already mentioned earlier, our goal is hypertrophy and especially the hypertrophy of those muscle fibers that have the largest growth potential.

-We talked about two types of muscle fibre type I and type IIA but those muscle fibres do not have a high growth potential like muscle fibres type IIB from the group of fast muscle fibre.
+We talked about two types of muscle fiber, type I and type IIA, but those muscle fibers do not have a high growth potential like muscle fibers type IIB from the group of fast muscle fiber.

-Fibres type IIA have a larger growth potential than fibres type I. There are also type IIC muscle fibres but they are really insignificant in this case since their share in the muscles is minor.
+Fibres type IIA has a larger growth potential than fibers type I. There are also type IIC muscle fibers, but they are really insignificant in this case since their share in the muscles is minor.

-We came to conclusion that the fibres type IIB are exactly those that we need to help us reach our goal and that is the growth of muscle mass.
+We concluded that the fibers type IIB are exactly those that we need to help us reach our goal, which is the growth of muscle mass.

 But that is not that easy to do.
-It is very difficult activating these fibres and you need specific parameters.
-That raises the question: which is the number of reps and what are the rest of the parameters that influence the activation of these fibres?
+It is tough to activate these fibers, and you need specific parameters.
+That raises the question: What are the number of reps, and what are the rest of the parameters that influence these fibers’ activation?

-The answer is: smaller number of reps, more sets and heavier weights.
-These are all the parameters you should stick with to activate the muscle fibre type IIB (first number are sets, second number are reps):
+The answer is a smaller number of reps, more sets, and heavier weights.
+These are all the parameters you should stick with to activate the muscle fiber type IIB (the first number sets, the second number are reps):

 – 12×2 with the weight you can lift 5 times